aabenitez/aabenitez/README.md

 Java Web Developer
 ------------------

 I am a Java Web Developer of technological solutions that meets the ICT requirements and needs of the organizations.
 During the last years I have been developing software for various public entities and private companies.
 I gained significant experience working as a web developer implementing modern and high-performance technologies, which are still in use today.
-I am currently focused on improving and perfecting my skills in Angular and Node.js Front-End technologies.
+I am currently focused on improving and perfecting my skills in Angular and Node.js technologies.

 * 🌍  I'm based in Asunción, Paraguay
 * ✉️  You can contact me at [alcides.abel.benitez@gmail.com](mailto:alcides.abel.benitez@gmail.com)